St Clements Wells in Wallyford

 • G (1-20 SAP points): Least efficient, with very high running costs

 Want to boost your home's energy efficiency?
-The good news is that even small changes can make a real difference to your EPC rating – and your running costs.
+The good news is that even small changes can make a real difference to your EPC rating and your running costs.

-Your EPC certificate is your starting point.
+Your EPC is your starting point.
 Follow the specific recommendations for your property, as every home is different.
 However, the improvements below cover some of the most common EPC recommendations.

 Start with insulation

-Good insulation is like wrapping your home in a warm blanket – it's one of the most effective upgrades you can make.
 Some of the most common areas to focus on include the loft, walls and floors:

-• Loft insulation – aim for at least 270mm of insulation.
-If it's thinner or uneven, topping it up is usually straightforward and can make a noticeable difference.
+• Loft insulation.
+Aim for at least 270mm of insulation.
+If it's thinner or uneven, topping it up is usually straightforward and can make a noticeable difference

-• Floor insulation – if your home has suspended timber floors (where floorboards sit above a space or void), adding insulation underneath can reduce heat loss and improve comfort.
+• Floor insulation.
+If your home has suspended timber floors (where floorboards sit above a space or void), adding insulation underneath can reduce heat loss and improve comfort

 Upgrade your windows